Maxim-Mazurok/google-api-typings-generator/gapi.client.workspaceevents-v1/readme.md

 await gapi.client.workspaceevents.operations.get({name: 'name'});

 /*
 Creates a Google Workspace subscription.
 To learn how to use this method, see [Create a Google Workspace subscription](https://developers.google.com/workspace/events/guides/create-subscription).
+For a subscription on a [Chat target resource](https://developers.google.com/workspace/events/guides/events-chat), you can create a subscription as: - A Chat app by specifying an authorization scope that begins with `chat.app` and getting one-time administrator approval ([Developer Preview](https://developers.google.com/workspace/preview)).
+To learn more, see [Authorize as a Chat app with administrator approval](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app). - A user by specifying an authorization scope that doesn't include `app` in its name.
+To learn more, see [Authorize as a Chat user](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user).
 */
 await gapi.client.workspaceevents.subscriptions.create({});